 Breast augmentation is still the top choice for most women.
 According to the American Society for Aesthetic Plastic Surgery, it ranked second in terms of the top surgical procedures performed in 2014 with 286,694 cases.

 In determining your eligibility for the two procedures, factors such as your age and overall health are also considered.
-If you have sagging breasts, breast lift may be good for you.
-If your desired outcome is larger breasts or increase in cup size, implants would be more preferable.
+If you have sagging breasts, a breast lift may be right for you.
+If your desired outcome is larger breasts or increases in cup size, implants would be preferable.